djangodeployment/django-deployment-book/07-settings.rst

     reason.
 If we use a local mail server, Django will deliver the email to it very fast and finish its job, and the local mail server will queue it and send it when possible.

- 3. Your server, like all Unix systems, has a scheduler, ``cron``, which is configured to run certain programs at certain times.
-For example, directory ``/etc/cron.daily`` contains scripts that are executed once per day.
-Whenever a program run by ``cron`` throws an error message, ``cron`` emails that error message to the administrator.
-    ``cron`` always works with a local mail server.
-If you don't install a local mail server, you will miss these error messages.

 While the most popular mail servers for Debian and Ubuntu are exim and postfix, I don't recommend them.
 Mail servers are strange beasts.
 They